Halke1986/starsector-ai-tweaks/README.md

 Staggered fire mode does not apply to phase ships, allowing them to fire all weapons immediately after exiting P-space.

-The feature can be disabled via LunaLib settings.
+The feature can be configured via LunaLib settings.

 ![staggered_firing_mode](https://vimeo.com/1037950693)